 Matariki celebrations were popular for Māori before the arrival of the Europeans.
 The festivals continued into the 1900’s but eventually they died out in the 1940s.
 However, the beginning of the 21st Century marked the revival of Matariki and the event continues to rise in popularity.

 The first modern day Matariki celebrations took place in Hawke's Bay in 2000.
-Around 500 people took part in that first festival but by 2003 numbers had risen to15,000.
+Around 500 people took part in that first festival but by 2003 numbers had risen to 15,000.
 Matariki has continued to play an important role in the life of modern day Māori and New Zealanders.
-This astronomical event brings forth a selection of festivals that take place around the country.
+This astronomical event inspires a selection of festivals that take place around the country.

 Dunedin, in the southern South Island, celebrates with the Puaka Matariki festival featuring a programme of communtiy and arts events, workshops and Matariki-themed events at the Otago Museum and Planetarium.
 Dunedin’s festival focuses on the Puaka star which is a part of the Orion constellation and the principle star of the Ngai Tahu tribe, the Māori iwi of the southern region of New Zealand.